OctopusDeploy/blog/blog/2019-11/octopus-cloud-v2-why-kubernetes/index.md

 - There had been 0 provisioning failures.
 - The vast majority of instances were provisioned in less than thirty seconds.

 It’s too early to evaluate the cost reduction, as we were cautious, and initially, we grossly over-provisioned the nodes.
-Even considering that per-customer costs are reduced by roughly 50%.
+Even considering that per-customer costs are down by roughly 50%.

 The change has also ushered in some great performance improvements.
 It used to take 10+ minutes to provision a new Octopus instance but this has now been reduced to less than 30 seconds.
-Octopus instances should be responsive and performant given this shift as well as other changes that we'll talk about later.
+We also made some other performance gains with Octopus Cloud instances that we’ll talk about in future posts.

 We have more posts coming in this series, where we will take a detailed look at the .NET Core port, consider the options for which cloud provider (AWS, Azure, Google, etc.), and evaluate the overall success of the project.